 Will using a wheelchair weaken my dog's muscles?

-This is a common concern, but the answer is reassuring: No. When used properly, a wheelchair actually helps maintain muscle strength and overall health.
-The wheelchair supports mobility while allowing your dog to continue using their functional legs naturally.
-Regular movement promotes:
+When used properly as part of a balanced routine, a wheelchair typically helps support muscle maintenance and overall health.
+The wheelchair supports mobility while allowing your dog to continue using their functional legs.

 -